Interpolation theorems for conjugations and applications: Abstract

 \section{Abstract}

-Let $H$ be a separable complex Hilbert space.
-A conjugate-linear map $C:H\to H$ is a conjugation if it is an involutive isometry.
-In this paper, we consider the following interpolation problems: Let $\{x_i\}_{i\in I}$ and $\{y_i\}_{i\in I}$ be orthogonal sets of vectors in $H$, and let $N$ and $\{N_k\}_{k\in K}$ be normal operators such that the $N_k$'s mutually commute.
-Then, under which conditions does there exist a conjugation $C$ on $H$ such that \begin{enumerate}[\rm (a)] \item $Cx_i=y_i$ and $CN_kC=N_k^*$ for all $i\in I$ and $k\in K$; or \item $Cx_i=y_i$, for every $i\in I$, and $CNC=-N^*$. \end{enumerate} Using the spectral projections of normal operators, we provide complete answers to problems (a) and (b).
-As an application, we characterize hyperinvariant subspaces of normal operators using conjugations.
-Additionally, we give necessary and sufficient conditions for the existence of solutions to certain equations in $L^{\infty}(\mu)$.
+Let $\H$ be a separable complex Hilbert space.
+A conjugate-linear map $C:\H\to \H$ is called a conjugation if it is an involutive isometry.
+In this paper, we focus on the following interpolation problems: Let $\{x_i\}_{i\in I}$ and $\{y_i\}_{i\in I}$ be orthonormal sets of vectors in $\H$, and let $\{N_k\}_{k\in K}$ be a set of mutually commuting normal operators.
+We seek to determine under which conditions there exists a conjugation $C$ on $\H$ such that \begin{enumerate}[\rm (a)] \item $Cx_i=y_i$ and $CN_kC=N_k^*$ for all $i\in I$ and $k\in K$; or \item $Cx_i=y_i$ and $CN_kC=-N_k^*$ for all $i\in I$ and $k\in K$. \end{enumerate} We provide complete answers to problems (a) and (b) using the spectral projections of normal operators.
+Our results are then applied to the study of complex symmetric and skew symmetric operators, as well as to the characterization of hyperinvariant subspaces of normal operators through conjugations.